|Frequently Asked Questions|

 Q: How can I learn more about scientific studies on the health and environmental safety of synthetic turf?

-See Independent Research to view unfiltered U.S. and international studies, links to industry resources and new position statements as materials are developed.
+See Research and Latest Thinking to view unfiltered U.S. and international studies, links to industry resources and new position statements as materials are developed.

 Q: What impact does synthetic turf have on playing time?